Things to do in Batesville with or without the ghosts

 Batesville Motor Speedway

-Racing modifieds, super stocks, hobbies, super stars and front-wheel drives on on a three-eighths mile, red clay oval from March through September.
+Racing modifieds, super stocks, hobbies, super stars and front-wheel drives on a three-eighths mile, red clay oval from March through September.

 Batesville Community Center